IgniteUI/indigo-design-docfx/en/components/grid-excel-style-filter.md

 ## Excel Style Filter Feature

-The Grid has three `Excel Style Filter` symbols under `Features`, one for each Display Density, that represent the overlay shown for the affected column.
-In Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
-Adding this symbol has only a visual effect on your design to make it more realistic, if you want to switch the Excel Style Filter feature, configure the Header Cells accordingly.
+The Grid has three `Excel Style Filter` symbols under `Features` in Sketch, one for each Display Density, that represent the overlay shown for the affected column.
+In Adobe XD, there is just one `Excel Style Filter`, and via the `Component States` available you can easily switch between the three display densities available.
+Adding the Excel Style Filter has only a visual effect on your design to make it more realistic, if you want to turn the Excel Style Filter feature on, configure the Header Cells accordingly.

 <img class="responsive-img" src="../images/grid_excel_style_filter_densities.png" srcset="../images/grid_excel_style_filter_densities@2x.png 2x" />